-- When reading directly from the text, provide an advanced copy and pause slightly when interjecting information not in the text.
+- When reading directly from the text, provide an advanced copy and pause slightly when interjecting information, not in the text.

 Some students have disabilities that are not easy to see, but can cause many obstacles in an educational setting.
-Students can be disabled by chronic illnesses such as Asthma, Arthritis, Diabetes, HIV, AIDS, Cardiopulmonary Disease, Cancer, Chronic Fatigue, Immune Deficiency Syndrome, and seizure disorders to name a few.
-They can also be disabled by medical conditions that cause intense and continual pain: for example, repetitive stress injury, post-surgery injury, and back problems.
+Students can have chronic illnesses such as Asthma, Arthritis, Diabetes, HIV, AIDS, Cardiopulmonary Disease, Cancer, Chronic Fatigue, Immune Deficiency Syndrome, and seizure disorders to name a few.
+They can also have medical conditions that cause intense and continual pain: for example, repetitive stress injury, post-surgery injury, and back problems.
 Symptoms of all these conditions can be unpredictable and fluctuating.
 Students with chronic illness or pain may have limited energy and difficulty walking, standing or sitting for a long time.
 Their pain, and/or side-effects of medications, may cause them to become dizzy or confused, making it hard for them to pay attention in classes, complete out of class assignments, do library research, and stayed focused during exams.

-- Medical conditions, including medication side effects may cause problems with fatigue and stamina, which may have a negative effect on concentration during a test or exam.
-For this reason students with medical conditions may need extended time on exams.
+- Medical conditions, including medication side effects, may cause problems with fatigue and stamina, which may have a negative effect on concentration during a test or exam.
+For this reason, students with medical conditions may need extended time on exams.

 - Students with some medical conditions may become dizzy or may lack physical stamina.
 This may cause them to be unable to get from one building to another or from one campus to another quickly.
 For these reasons, a student may be late getting to a class.
 Please be patient when this happens.
-If tardiness becomes a problem please notify Accessibility Services.
+If tardiness becomes a problem, please notify Accessibility Services.

 - Instructors in courses requiring field trips or internships need to work with their students to make sure they are able to travel easily to these locations.
-For example the student may need assistance with transportation.
+For example, the student may need assistance with transportation.
 Accessibility Services can help with these arrangements.

 - Some students experience recurrence of a chronic condition requiring bed rest and/or hospitalization.
-In most situations students are able to make up the incomplete work but they may need extra exam time.
+In most situations, students are able to make up the incomplete work but they may need extra exam time.

 Physical disabilities have many causes: for example, cerebral palsy, muscular dystrophy, spinal cord injury, multiple sclerosis, and Charcot Marie Tooth (CMT), to name a few.
 Students with physical disabilities will use many different ways to mobilize themselves around campus.
-Some will use wheelchairs or scooters, others will use crutches, canes, braces and walkers.
+Some will use wheelchairs or scooters, others will use crutches, canes, braces, and walkers.

 The following information may help you better understand the needs of a student with a physical disability.

-- Students who have upper body limitations will have note takers or tape recorders with them to get the class notes.
+- Students who have upper-body limitations will have note takers or tape recorders with them to get the class notes.
 Extra room may be needed for them in the front row of the classroom.

-- Students with upper body limitations have difficulty raising their hand in class.
+- Students with upper-body limitations have difficulty raising their hand in class.
 Discuss with the student how you will recognize they wish to contribute to the classroom discussion.